NJIT-CS490-SP21/project1-av565/README.md

     6. random
     7. collections

-## BEFORE SET-UP:
+## Before Set-Up:

     1. Make sure you have Python installed (latest version is preffered).
-    2. Create a Spotify account/log-in here: https://developer.spotify.com/dashboard/
+    2. Create a Spotify account/log-in [here](https://developer.spotify.com/dashboard/).
     3. Create a new app.
-Look here for reference/help: https://developer.spotify.com/documentation/web-api/quick-start/ https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app
+Look [here](https://developer.spotify.com/documentation/web-api/quick-start/) and [here](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app) for reference/help.
-    5. Create a Genius account/log-in here: https://genius.com/api-clients Look here for reference: https://docs.genius.com/
+    5. Create a Genius account/log-in [here](https://genius.com/api-clients) Look [here](https://docs.genius.com/) for reference.
-    6. Go back to https://genius.com/api-clients and create a new app (following the instructions in https://docs.genius.com/)
+    6. Go back to [genius-clients](https://genius.com/api-clients) and create a new app (following the instructions from [here](https://docs.genius.com/)).
     4. Open up both apps (Spotify and Genius) to look at the information.
 On the Genius App, click on "Generate Access Token" to generate a new token.
 Keep the apps open and proceed to next step.
     5. Proceed to "HOW TO SET-UP"

-## HOW TO SET-UP:
+## How to Set-Up:

     1. Make a .env file in the same directory as the app.py, and p1m1.py.
 Put YOUR OWN client_id and client_secret from Spotify.
 Make sure the file follows the format:
             SPOTIFY_ID="[your-spotify-id]"